 There is a Pumpkin Festival taking place October 6-8, 2023.
 In addition to the pumpkin patch, there will be activities for the kids, artisan booths, and plenty of food and beverage vendors.
 Pumpkins must be purchased via credit or debit card only.

 The corn maze is open Fridays, Saturdays and Sundays September 15 – October 29, 2023.
 Purchase your tickets in advance.

 Located just 36 miles east of Denver on I-70 in Bennett, Mile High Farms features two different corn mazes spread over 11 acres.

 There is a petting zoo, antique-tractor hayride, pumpkin patch, barrel cart rides, corn pits, a playground, and concessions.
 There is a pumpkin patch is legit, you can pick right from the vine.

-The farm is open on weekends in October, from 10am – 6pm.
+The farm is open on weekends Starting September 30th, from 10am – 6pm.
 Tickets can purchased in advance online and include the activities and corn maze.

 11 Cavanaugh Road, Bennett